Avoid these Financial Traps Part 1

 If you are serious about changing the course of your financial future then dumping your debt should be a main priority for you.
 This will mean that your credit score will fluctuate and will eventually fall off the map, but that will not preclude you from being able to take out a mortgage if you decide that is the option you want to go with.
 You may have to check with a few banks to find one that will work with you, but typically local banks will do this, do not be discouraged if one of them tells you know, just go somewhere else and ask them.

-If you decide to buy a house by borrowing there are some things that you should do that will help set you up for success.
-First you should have an emergency fund of 3-6 months of expenses saved up, you should be debt free, you should save up at least a 20% down payment to avoid having to pay PMI (Private Mortgage Insurance), and lastly your term should be 15 years or less on a fixed rate mortgage.
+If you decide to buy a house by borrowing there are some things that you should consider doing that will help set you up for success.
+First you should have an emergency fund of 3-6 months of expenses saved up, you should be debt free, you should save up at least a 20% down payment to avoid having to pay PMI (Private Mortgage Insurance), and lastly keep your term to 15 years or less on a fixed rate mortgage to avoid paying too much interest and to set yourself up for paying it off as quickly as possible.
 When you buy a house without having prepared properly first you set yourself up for hardship and possibly failure.
 By adhering to these steps you will be able to take out a mortgage with less risk and stress and it will help keep you moving toward financial freedom.
 The goal should be to be completely debt free so that all of your money is working for you rather than against you.

 If you found this information useful please share it and be sure to follow HigherPowerLiving.com to stay on top of the latest information that is posted.
 Also, please feel free to comment and ask questions.
 My goal is to help people and questions help bring clarity and can help not only you, but also others.
 If you would like some help contact me.
 Also be sure to keep your eye out for the next post of financial traps to avoid, I will be talking about debt consolidation next and why it may not be your best option.